Many foreigners ask the same question every day:

 Which Visas the Main Applicant Can Obtain Onshore

-As of 2026, only four KITAS categories can be legally issued inside Indonesia for the main applicant:
+As of 2026, these KITAS categories can be legally issued inside Indonesia for the main applicant:

-These are considered strategic categories and are officially allowed for onshore processing.
+These are considered strategic categories and are officially allowed for onshore processing through a bridging visa or direct conversion.

-dependant family members (spouse and children) may apply for a Dependant KITAS onshore through a bridging visa process.
+Dependant family members (spouse and children) may comfortably apply for a Dependant KITAS onshore through a bridging visa process after the main applicant secures their visa.

 Optimal One-Week Offshore Application Plan